 Black Friday is traditionally when many businesses have their accounting sheets go from red to black, hence the black of Black Friday.
 But for online businesses, it’s all about Cyber Monday.
-Last year, Cyber Monday became the biggest U.S. online shopping day ever, with close to 2.67 billion U.S. dollars in online spending.
-That number is projected to grow 10% this year, and there are already signs that this year will be bigger than ever.
-Alibaba’s “Singles’ Day” event reached $25 billion just a few days ago.
+Last year, Cyber Monday became the largest online shopping day in U.S. history, with a record 6.59 billion U.S. dollars in online spending.

-What these numbers mean is that you might get more traffic than you planned for.
+What these numbers mean is that you might get more traffic than you planned for this November.
 It’s a problem that business owners love to have—and one that operations teams hate.
 The increase in traffic can cause major performance problems, slowing your site down for everyone.

 For online businesses, performance and reliability directly correlate to sales, and companies can expect a loss in profits in proportion to reduced site performance.
 The fact is that online commerce is an unforgiving arena where web performance troubles can be costly.

 The answer is to design an infrastructure that can scale to meet demand (auto-scaling, over-provisioning, etc.), and also have a solid Disaster Recovery (DR) plan if, well, there’s a disaster.
 But what if you could have an intermediate plan where you keep revenue flowing without the hassle of activating your DR plan?